-Sections 3.1 through 3.14 describe individual rack configuration, each with the rack U-space layout, the rack contents, the parts lists, and the installation procedures.
-The rack U-space is numbered from the bottom to the top for references purposes.
+Sections 3.1 through 3.14 of this paper describe individual rack configuration, each with the rack U-space layout, the rack contents, the parts lists, and the installation procedures.
+The rack U-space is numbered from the bottom to the top for reference purposes.
 Compaq racks have tick marks for every 1U space.